s3ql/s3ql/rst/backends.rst

 S3QL.
 This allows you to store several S3QL file systems in the same Google Storage bucket.

+The Google Storage backend accepts the following backend options:

+.. option:: no-ssl

+   Disable encrypted (https) connections and use plain HTTP instead.

+.. option:: ssl-ca-path=<path>

+   Instead of using the system's default certificate store, validate the server certificate against the specified CA certificates. :var:`<path>` may be either a file containing multiple certificates, or a directory containing one certificate per file.

 .. _`Google Storage Manager`: https://sandbox.google.com/storage/

 Amazon S3
 =========

+.. program:: s3_backend

 `Amazon S3 <http://aws.amazon.com/s3>`_ is the online storage service offered by `Amazon Web Services (AWS) <http://aws.amazon.com/>`_.
 To